dentolos19/Otakulore/README.md

 ## Previews

-> **Note**: These previews were taken on the commitly release!
+> **Note**: These previews were taken on the canary release!
 So these will not mostly represent the final product.

 ![](.github/images/0.gif)
 ![](.github/images/1.gif)